#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 33:18 I'm going to convert that into a list.

-33:20 By the way, we're talking about in this case, tens of thousands of items in that list.
+33:20 By the way, we're talking about, in this case, tens of thousands of items in that list.

 33:25 I'm going to convert that into a list.

-33:37 And then it says, you know, and then it accessed the value again, inside the loop by going to the original list and accessing using the index.
+33:37 And then it says, you know, and then it accessed the value again inside the loop by going to the original list and accessing using the index.

-33:50 It's just like there is so much, this is so convoluted.
+33:50 It's just like there is so much.

-33:54 And all I had to do was take all that logic out and just say for item in original iterable, and then item was the thing.
+33:54 And all I had to do was take all that logic out and just say for item in original iterable.

 34:02 But what had happened was that they didn't understand what was really happening in a for loop.